3 Terms + Capstone Project

 Sustainability at IÉSEG

 Educating innovative and responsible managers who are capable of initiating and managing change for a better society is at the heart of IÉSEG’s history.
-Since 2013, IÉSEG has included courses on sustainability and business ethics through its different programs and developed strong partnerships with companies and organizations working in sustainability, thus providing outstanding learning opportunities to our students.
+Since 2013, IÉSEG has included courses on sustainability and business ethics through its different programs and developed strong partnerships with companies and organizations working on sustainability, thus providing outstanding learning opportunities to our students.

 At IÉSEG, sustainability goes beyond the classroom as we are committed to including sustainability and the UN Sustainable Development Goals in all our activities: in our research, our student life, and our campuses.
-As a result of this commitment,

-IÉSEG is among the 38 United Nations PRME Champion Schools and ranked as a Top 30 School in sustainability by the Positive Impact Rating.
-We are also members of the UN Global Compact, Campus Responsables, and the B-Academy.
+As a result of this commitment, IÉSEG is among the 38 United Nations PRME (United Nations Principles for Responsible Management Education) Champion Schools and ranked as a Top 30 School in sustainability by the Positive Impact Rating.
+We are also members of the UN Global Compact, Campus Responsables, the B-Academy and a partner of the Global Reporting Initiative (GRI).

 Workshops and Corporate Events